 Is my landlord responsible for repairs?

 So what should you do if your apartment or house needs something fixed but your landlord is not receptive?
+Your landlord's responsibilities arise from a number of different sources.
+The lease agreement and state laws dictate many of the basic rights and responsibilities that exist between landlords and tenants.
 The basics of a landlord's maintenance responsibilities are highlighted below.
 See Tenant Rights for additional articles.

 Lease Agreements and State Laws